 Climb aboard a host of rides, too, including the teacup-style Abby’s SeaStar Spin, the flume ride Journey to Atlantis, or Manta, a high-tech, double-launch coaster that has you twisting and diving like a ray.
 Stay late during the summer (through September) for the Electric Ocean, a light show that transforms rides, shows, and attractions into vibrantly colored displays inspired by the phenomenon of ocean bioluminescence.

 The aquatic animals aren’t the only ones who get wet at SeaWorld San Diego.
-Climb aboard water rides like Journey to Atlantis to sploosh through flumes and kersplash at the bottom of an 18-metre plunge.
+Climb aboard water rides like Journey to Atlantis to sploosh through flumes and kersplash at the bottom of a 18-metre plunge.
 On Shipwreck Rapids, board a tricked-up inner tube to follow a winding watercourse through a peaceful island setting, then hold for the finish—over waterfalls and into watery cave (and this version of a shipwreck happily includes a café at the end).
+The 45-metre Electric Eel, which opened in 2018, is now the tallest and fastest roller coaster in San Diego.

-The Ocean Explorer area, new in 2017, includes the Submarine Quest ride, the swing-style Tentacle Twirl, and little-explorer-friendly rides Octarock, Aqua Scout, and Sea Dragon Drop.
+The Ocean Explorer area, which opened in 2017, includes the Submarine Quest ride, the swing-style Tentacle Twirl, and little-explorer-friendly rides Octarock, Aqua Scout, and Sea Dragon Drop.

 Gentle ride options abound at SeaWorld San Diego, especially for the smaller set.
 On Riptide Rescue, kids climb into seats styled to look like yellow life rafts before setting off on a simulated sea turtle rescue mission.
 Preschoolers will love the rides along the Sesame Street Bay of Play, like Elmo’s Flying Fish, the teacup-style Abby’s Sea Star Spin, and the not-too-rocking Oscar’s Rockin’ Eel.